 The Utes were crowned the 2016 Pac-12 Conference champions, winning the title in one of the nation's top-rated baseball leagues that boasts a record 28 NCAA championships.
 Utah then made it back-to-back Pac-12 upper division finishes after tying for fifth in 2017.

-Utah has advanced to NCAA Regionals twice in the last 10 years.
+Utah has advanced to NCAA Regionals twice in recent years.
 The Utes made their first NCAA appearance since 1960 in 2009 after winning the MWC Tournament.
 The Utes went 2-2 to finish as the runner-up in the Fullerton Regional.
 Utah went 1-2 in the Oxford Regional in 2016, getting a 10-inning win over No. 7-ranked Ole Miss in the tournament opener.

 In his first stint as Utah's head coach, Bill Kinneberg led Utah a then school-record 30 wins in 1996.
 The team he assembled before leaving to become the associate head coach at Arizona won 36 games and captured the WAC North Division title in 1997.
 In Utah's final year in the Mountain West Conference, Kinneberg led Utah to 29 wins and a runner-up finish in the league.